Brilliant Chang

 Brilliant (Billy) Chang (real name Chan Nan; born c.
-1886, death date unknown) was a Chinese restaurateur and drug dealer who was implicated in supplying the drugs that killed Freda Kempton in 1922.
+1886, death date unknown) was a Chinese restaurateur who testified in the inquiry into the suicide of Freda Kempton in 1922, and later charged with possession of cocaine in 1924.
 The British popular press portrayed him as an international drug mastermind and the "Dope King" of London.

 Background

 Chang was born in Canton, part of a wealthy mercantile family with interests in Hong Kong and Shanghai.
 He was highly educated, spoke several languages and had studied chemistry.
 He traveled to England in 1913 as a student and opened a restaurant in Birmingham.
 He first came to police attention after a drug raid there in 1917 when his name was found in paperwork seized.
 He was not arrested.
 Soon after, he moved to London, where he helped to look after his uncle's business interests which included a restaurant at 107 Regent Street and contracts with the British Admiralty.
 Chang's Chinese name was loosely translated as Brilliant Chang and Brilliant was then shortened to Billy.